 GASB Statement No. 102, Certain Risk Disclosures.
-This statement improves financial reporting by providing users of financial statements with essential information that currently is not often provided.
-If focuses on providing users with timely information regarding specific concentrations or constraints and related events that could significantly impact a government.
-The requirements of this statement are effective for fiscal years beginning after June 15, 2024, and all reporting periods thereafter.
+The objective of this Statement is to provide users of government financial statements with essential information about risks related to a government's vulnerabilities due to certain concentrations or constraints.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2024, and all reporting periods thereafter.
+Earlier application is encouraged.